Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization

 The following describes the procedure for estimating the conditional error probabilities using $C_X$. \begin{enumerate}[i.] \item Execute $C_X$ with deflagging. \item Record the data errors and the flag values from the measurement outcomes of the data qubits and the flag qubits, respectively. \item By taking XOR of the proper combination of the obtained data errors, calculate the ideal syndrome that the data errors should give.
 Compare this ideal syndrome with the syndrome obtained from the measurement outcomes of the syndrome qubits.
-If there are syndrome values that are inconsistent between the two, record that measurement errors have occurred in the corresponding syndrome values. \item Repeat the steps up to this point a sufficient number of times, and finally divide the total count of data errors and measurement errors by the number of times each flag value pattern is measured. \end{enumerate} Since the syndrome measurement is translationally invariant, the conditional error probabilities estimated by this procedure is used at all time steps.
-Note that in $C_X$ and $C_Z$, preparing the initial state in this way is necessary to detect data errors.
-This is because the measurement outcomes become random when the data qubits are directly measured in the original syndrome measurement circuit.
-This randomness arises from two factors: first, the data qubits are in a superposition state; and second, a certain stabilizer operator is always applied to the data qubits due to the entangled ancilla qubits.
+If there are syndrome values that are inconsistent between the two, record that measurement errors have occurred in the corresponding syndrome values. \item Repeat the steps up to this point a sufficiently large number of times.
+Then, to estimate the probability of a data or measurement error given an observed set of flag outcomes, divide the total number of times each error was observed with the set of flag outcomes, by the total number of times the set of flag outcomes was observed. \end{enumerate} Since the syndrome measurement is repetitive, the conditional error probabilities estimated by this procedure is used at all time steps.
+Note that in $C_X$ and $C_Z$, preparing the initial state in this way is necessary for the direct detection of data errors.
+This is because without such a modification of the initial states, each measurement outcome of the transversal measurement for data qubits at the end of the syndrome measurement circuit cannot be used for the direct detection of data errors.
+The reason is that, when detecting $X$ ($Z$) errors, the data qubits and the ancilla qubits used in the $X$ ($Z$) stabilizer measurement circuits are in a superposition state.
 Once the conditional error probabilities are estimated offline, those values can be used in all subsequent decoding.